 Trey Sermon’s best fits in the NFL Draft

 Trey Sermon brings some intrigue to the 2021 NFL Draft’s running back class.
 The Ohio State running back isn’t flashy, but he has some redeeming traits that teams oriented toward old-school power running may find appealing.
-Additionally, his vision and serviceable burst provide him with some utility in other schemes.
+Additionally, his vision and burst may allow him to make the most of any starting opportunity he receives.